openresty/lua-resty-lock/README.markdown

     -- lock successfully acquired!

-    if elapsed > 0 then
     -- step 3:
     -- someone might have already put the value into the cache -- so we check it here again: val, err = cache:get(key)
     if val then
         local ok, err = lock:unlock()
         if not ok then
             return fail("failed to unlock: ", err)
         end

         ngx.say("result: ", val)
         return
-        end
     end

     --- step 4: